econia-labs/emojicoin-dot-fun/src/cloud-formation/README.md

 `indexer.cfn.yaml` contains assorted [parameters] of the form `Deploy*` that can be used to [conditionally][conditions] provision and de-provision [resources].
-For a concise list of such parameters, see a [stack deployment file] at `deploy-*.yaml`.
+For a concise list of such parameters, see a [stack deployment file] at `deploy-indexer-*.yaml`.
 See the template [rules] section for associated dependencies.

+Note that the `Environment` parameter should be unique across stacks, as it is used for endpoint subdomain assignment.

 ## VPC stack abstraction

 The indexer depends on an abstracted [VPC stack](#vpc-stack) with common resources that can be shared across indexer deployments.
-Once you've deployed a single VPC stack based on the [template file] at `vpc.cfn.yaml`, you can re-use it across indexer deployments.
+Once you've deployed a single VPC stack based on the [template file] at `vpc.cfn.yaml` and the [stack deployment file] at `deploy-vpc.yaml`, you can re-use it across indexer deployments.

 ## Setup